cc-dev-65535/mkdocs/docs/code-snippets.md

     ...
 ```
 This text will be displayed alongside the snippet title in the IntelliSense shortcut menu when the snippet shortcut is visible.

+7\. *Save* and *close* the JSON file.
+The code snippets can now be inserted when coding in that programming language.

-7\. *Test* out your code snippet by *creating* a file in your selected programming language and *typing* the prefix words you entered previously.
+8\. *Test* out your code snippet by *creating* a file in your selected programming language and *typing* one of the prefix words you entered previously.
 You can then *select* the code snippet with the prefix name from the IntelliSense menu.
 ![image](images/page4-img3.png)
 The code snippet will be inserted at the cursor position.